J. Ryan Stradal lives and works in Los Angeles County, California.

 He grew up in the Midwest, in the southern Minnesota town of Hastings, where he often failed his driver's license exams, and graduated from Northwestern University, where he often slipped on the ice.
 He does not own a gun and a motorcycle, which makes him unique among the men in his extended family.

 So far, Kitchens has been acquired for publication overseas in twelve countries (Brazil, Finland, France, Germany, Holland, Israel, Italy, Korea, Poland, Spain, Sweden, and the United Kingdom).
+In September 2015, Warner Bros. optioned the film/TV rights.
 Back in November 2014, before it was published, the Pirate's Alley Faulkner Society awarded Kitchens of the Great Midwest first prize in their annual novel competition.
-In September 2015, Warner Bros. optioned the film/TV rights.
-He's grateful for the places that have put it on their 2015 best-of lists.
+He's grateful for the places that put it on their 2015 best-of lists.
 All of this still feels really, really strange to him.

 A selection of his short stories, compiled under the title "Nerd & Whore are Friends," was a 2013 finalist in the Dzanc Books Short Story Collection Competition.
 His short fiction has also been anthologized, nominated for a Pushcart Prize, and named a finalist for the James Kirkwood Literary Prize.

-He worked as the fiction editor at The Nervous Breakdown from July 2013 to November 2016, stepping down to take a fiction editor job at TASTE, and has been an editor-at-large at Unnamed Press in Los Angeles since January 2015.
+He worked as the fiction editor at The Nervous Breakdown from July 2013 to November 2016.
+He is currently a contributing editor at TASTE, and has been an editor-at-large at Unnamed Press in Los Angeles since January 2015.
 He was also editor of the 2014 California Prose Directory, an anthology of writing about California by California writers, published by Outpost19.

 He has often worked in television, story editing or producing shows for VH-1, MTV, ABC, FOX, TLC, A&E, Discovery, and History.
 Working primarily for Original Productions from 2008 to 2014, he was the senior story producer on “Deadliest Catch” and “Ice Road Truckers” and a supervising producer on “IRT: Deadliest Roads,” "Storage Wars," and “Storage Wars: Texas.”